 MAPS & NAVIGATION

 This trail is easy to navigate, with signage designed to ensure clear directions are available at every intersection.
-However, as full signage is not yet in place, carrying a detailed map is essential to prevent wrong turns.
-It will also help you time your ride and identify points of interest along the way.
+However, carrying a detailed map will help prevent wrong turns, and allow you to time your ride and identify points of interest along the way.

 FOOD & WATER

-Kaikoura is 159km from Picton (via Blenheim) and 184km from Christchurch on SH1.
+Kaikōura is 159km from Picton (via Blenheim) and 184km from Christchurch on SH1.
 Rail, bus and shuttle services are available to and from both destinations.
+Christchurch is a public transport hub and also has a major domestic/international airport.

 Public toilets are located in each town and village along the route.